Trusted WordPress tutorials, when you need them most.

 Distraction free mode preview in the classic editor

-Once you are done, you can easily exit the distraction-free mode by hovering your mouse on the left or right side of the screen.
+Once you are finished writing, you can exit this mode to access the publishing controls.
+Simply move your mouse to the left or right side of the screen, and the standard WordPress admin interface and dashboard will reappear.

-Now, simply click the ‘Update’ or ‘Publish’ button to store your post settings.
+Now, simply click the ‘Update’ or ‘Publish’ button to save your post content.

 Exit distraction free mode in the classic editor